-Spherocytosis cases may be very mild, with minor symptoms, or very severe with symptoms that quickly surface.
+Spherocytosis cases may be mild, with minor symptoms, or severe with symptoms that quickly surface.
 These symptoms may occur after certain types of infections.
 Severe cases may be diagnosed in childhood, while those with mild symptoms may not be diagnosed until into adulthood.

 With treatment, symptoms can be controlled.

 Spherocytosis is a hereditary condition caused by genes inherited from the parents.

 Spherocytosis occurs in all races, but is most common in people of northern European descent.
 Having a family member with spherocytosis also increases your risk.

 Spherocytosis may cause:

 - Yellowing of the skin and/or eyes—known as jaundice

 - Shortness of breath

 - In children, irritability and moodiness

 You will be asked about your symptoms and medical history.
 A physical exam will be done.